dragonchain/dragonchain/docs/deployment/raspberry_pi.md

 not run on ARM, so any chain with a redisearch will not be able to run on a raspberry pi.

-With that said, all chains L2+ only optionally require redisearch, and are deployed without a redisearch by default, so the existing helm chart fully supports deploying onto a kubernetes cluster running on an ARM machine such as as raspberry pi.
+With that said, verification nodes (L2-5) do not require redisearch and are deployed without a redisearch by default, so the existing helm chart fully supports deploying onto a kubernetes cluster running on an ARM machine such as as raspberry pi.